Job Search Tip of the Week #15 (2017)

 Your interview starts the moment you walk through the door.
 And if it’s true that first impressions are formed within seven seconds after meeting someone, then you better put your best hand forward.

 In a study examining the effects of handshakes on hiring decisions, Dr. Greg Stewart and colleagues found that candidates with firm handshakes tended to be rated most hirable by interviewers.

 “We probably don’t consciously remember a person’s handshake or whether it was good or bad,” Stewart said, “But the handshake is one of the first nonverbal cues we get about the person’s overall personality, and that impression is what we remember.”

 What Your Handshake Says About You

-Stewart et. al’s results are in accordance with that of an earlier study led by Dr. William F. Chaplin, which suggested that people with firm handshakes generally made a better first impression than those with limp ones, and were perceived as having stronger interpersonal skills (i.e., more confident, outgoing, and emotionally expressive).
+Stewart et. al’s results are in accordance with that of an earlier study led by Dr. William F. Chaplin, which found that people with firmer handshakes generally made a better first impression than those with limper ones, and were perceived as having stronger interpersonal skills (i.e., more confident, outgoing, and emotionally expressive).

-Chaplin et. al also found that although men tended to have firmer handshakes than women (which, said Chaplin, may be because women are more timid about firmly shaking hands since women who challenge female stereotypes often elicit negative evaluations, and traditionally, handshaking is a more masculine activity):
+Chaplin et. al also observed that men tended to have firmer handshakes than women, which Chaplin theorized may be because women are more timid about firmly shaking hands since traditionally, handshaking is a more masculine activity, and women who challenge female stereotypes often elicit negative evaluations.
+However:

 - Women who shook firmly were evaluated as positively as their male counterparts.
-In fact, Stewart et. al found that women who shook firmly appeared to be more memorable than men with an equally strong handshake, and that, added Stewart, a firm handshake “made a bigger impact on the outcome of the interview for the women than it did for the men” (Which means, ladies, shake firmly!).
+In fact, Stewart et. al found that women who shook firmly appeared to be more memorable than men with an equally strong handshake, and that, added Stewart, a firm handshake “made a bigger impact on the outcome of the interview for the women than it did for the men.”

 The Art of the Handshake